 Hemlock Falls Trail at Lake Burton: the hike

 Rising from the creek, the trail climbs a set of stone stairs, resuming the elevation climb.
-The roar of the Hemlock Falls amplifies through the forest, growing louder as the trail approaches.
+The roar of the nearby waterfall amplifies through the forest, growing louder as the trail approaches.
 The hike reaches a clearing at 1 mile.

-Straight ahead, Hemlock Falls plummets from a broad, rocky cliff into a calm pool below, framed by tumbled boulders and gnarly-trunked rhododendron.
+Hemlock Falls plummets from a broad, rocky cliff into a calm pool below, framed by tumbled boulders and gnarly-trunked rhododendron.
 The sandy beach below the waterfall is a great spot to take a water break, grab a snack or relax in the dappled sunshine streaming through the forest while enjoying the waterfall’s sights and sounds.

-Departing Hemlock Falls, the hike doubles back on its outbound route, following Moccasin Creek downstream.
-The Hemlock Falls Trail reaches the trailhead at 2 miles, completing the hike.
+Departing the waterfall, the hike doubles back on its outbound route, following Moccasin Creek downstream.
+The hike reaches the trailhead at 2 miles, completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.